Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 In ten short years, Christian Dior revitalized and revolutionized the fashion industry.
 When he burst on the Paris fashion scene in 1947, his New Look created an international frenzy never seen before or since.
-At age 41, the new designer created a dominant new silhouette based on a femininity that combined historic concepts and brought a war ravaged world into a new age of glamor and luxury.
+At age 41, the new designer created a dominant new silhouette based on a femininity that combined historic concepts and brought a war-ravaged world into a new age of glamour and luxury.

-A few weeks after his debut collection everyone knew Christian Dior, his look and styles.
-His strategy and innovation, his press savvy and his seasonal changes recreated the way women viewed the world of fashion.
+A few weeks after his debut collection, everyone knew Christian Dior, his look, and his styles.
+His strategy and innovation, his press-savvy, and his seasonal changes recreated the way women viewed the world of fashion.
 His marketing concepts revitalized the fashion industry.
 By 1950, Maison Christian Dior earned over half the total profits of the Parisian couture industry.

 In 1947, Europe was still recovering from a war that ended in 1945.
 France had been occupied by Nazi Germany for five years.
 The horror and humiliation of seeing an invading force enter Paris ran deep.
 The scarcity of heating fuel and food made daily life difficult at best.

 The rationing of materials all but destroyed the fashion industry.
 Haute couture became meaningless against the deprivations wrought by war.
 Couture houses closed.
 Designers like Shiaparelli and Mainbocher fled to New York.